Kshitiz-Sharma/mars-notebooks/sample-notebooks/source/cygwin.sh.md

 # Process management
 ### Find PID by name
-- The `ps` utility doesn't work properly on Cygwin.
+- The `ps` utility doesn't work correctly on Cygwin.
 It doesn't show the processes launched outside Cygwin
-- Windows `wmic` utility can be used for this but it's hard to remember its syntax
+- Windows `wmic` utility is used for this, but it's hard to remember its syntax.
-- This function serves as a simplified facade over wmic
+- This function serves as a simplified facade over `wmic`.

 >**Usage**: cygwin-pid-get-by-process-name java